Oman: The Land With Sindbad’s Aura Readied For A Tourist Onrush

 Additionally, Oman is on the verge of being a sought-after tourist destination.
 It has developed a tourist infrastructure that is constantly being upgraded.

-The surrounding deserts, whose sands run from grey to red and all the shades in-between, are breathtaking in their splendour.
-Westward, they reach the ominous Rub al-Khali (Empty Quarter), which stretches for hundreds of miles, through Saudi Arabia to the Yemen.
+The surrounding deserts, whose sands run from grey to red and all the shades in-between, are breathtaking in their splendor.
+Westward, they reach the ominous Rub al-Khali (Empty Quarter), which stretches for hundreds of miles, through Saudi Arabia to Yemen.

-In the south, the landscape of Dhofar Province, kept lush-green by the monsoon winds, has a timeless allurement.
-Salalah, its capital, built more or less yesterday, is a spotless town of landscaped boulevards and cream-coloured sandcastle architecture.
+In the south, the landscape of Dhofar Province kept lush-green by the monsoon winds, has a timeless allurement.
+Salalah, its capital, built more or less yesterday, is a spotless town of landscaped boulevards and cream-colored sandcastle architecture.

 For visitors seeking history, there are over 500 historic citadels and forts, a good number restored, dotting the countryside.
-From among these are: the two forts Mirani and Jelali, guarding Muscat’s harbour; the Portuguese Fort, guarding the neighbouring port of Muttrah; the fort found in the oasis of Nizwa; and the splendid fort at Rustaq, guarding the approaches to Jebel Akhdar.
+From among these are the two forts Mirani and Jelali, guarding Muscat’s harbor; the Portuguese Fort, guarding the neighboring port of Muttrah; the fort found in the oasis of Nizwa; and the splendid fort at Rustaq, guarding the approaches to Jebel Akhdar.

 Tourism, non-existent a few years ago, is now making rapid progress and is expected to soon become one of the reliable sectors of the economy.
-However, in spite of the rapid expansion of the tourist industry, the emphasis is on quality – of the some 6,000 hotel rooms in the country, the majority are in five star hotels.
+However, in spite of the rapid expansion of the tourist industry, the emphasis is on quality – of some 6,000 hotel rooms in the country, the majority are in five-star hotels.